5 ways to lower your blood pressure

 These days our lifestyles consist of less active jobs, a high intake of processed foods and greater stress.
 These factors can all contribute to increasing our blood pressure and risk of heart disease.

-The good news is that there are lots of small steps for those with high blood pressure to modify their lifestyle and manage it with or without medication.
+The good news is that there are lots of small steps you can take to modify your lifestyle and manage your blood pressure.

 You may decide to focus on one or two changes to begin with.
 Over time these changes will become easier and part of your normal routine.